About the Servicemembers Civil Relief Act

 The Servicemembers Civil Relief Act Centralized Verification Service (SCRACVS) is a division of SCRA, LLC, a Washington, D.C., private contractor in operation for more than 17 years.

 Our service — SCRACVS — offers military status verification services.
-This certifies whether individuals are on active military duty or have protections under the terms of the Servicemembers Civil Relief Act.
+This certifies whether individuals are on active military duty or get Servicemembers Civil Relief Act protections.
 (Some protections continue well after termination active duty).

 Our typical users include lending institutions, servicers, landlords and litigants needing assurance of compliance with the Servicemembers Civil Relief Act (50 U.S.C.
 App.
 501).
 The users require this information to determine if the individuals are subject to the protections of the act in connection with preparation of affidavits for use in court, collections actions, eviction actions and servicemembers’ requests for relief under the act, such as reduction of interest rate.